Your Mini Basket

 - Stunning TV audio quality, capable of expanding to a full 5.1 home cinema system

-- The most popular voice assistant, Amazon Alexa, built-in with the ability to add more voice assistants in the future
+- The most popular voice assistants, Amazon Alexa and Google Assistant, built-in with the ability to add more voice assistants in the future

 Measuring only 65.1cm in width, its compact size makes it easy to place in front of the TV without encroaching into the bottom of the TV screen.